Dmitry16/github-api-parser/README.md

 # Description:

-The gh-parser is a CLI tool that get commenters statistics for a given Github repository.
+The github-api-parser is a CLI tool that get statistics for all commenters for a given Github repository.

 Github has [neat statistics](https://github.com/facebook/react/graphs/contributors) for contributors, it shows number of commits and nice charts.
 But people contribute to Github projects not only via commits.
 Actually, a lot of contributions happens in issue or pull request comments.
 Github doesn't have statistics to show "top commenters".